mgowanlock/gpu_supersmoother/README.md

 Feel free to e-mail Mike Gowanlock or Nat Butler.
 Mike would be delighted to derive some periods for you.

 ## Python Interface
-If you would like to skip all of the details regarding the C/CUDA implementation and configuration options and get directly to using the Python interface, please scroll down to the Python interface section below.
+If you would like to skip all of the details regarding the C/CUDA implementation and configuration options and go directly to using the Python interface, please scroll down to the Python interface section below.

 ## There are three directories:
 * data